top of page

 Sensory Inspired Feelings Dough and Drawing Mats Activity

 My K-2 students LOVE these dough and drawing mats!
-This Spring and Easter Naming Feelings Dough and Drawing Emotions SEL Activity Mats comes with 45 different feelings mats in bunnies, chicks, carrots, and eggs, 40 scenario cards, and dice with feelings prompts to extend the conversations.
+This Easter Naming Feelings Dough and Drawing Emotions SEL Activity Mats comes with 45 different feelings mats in bunnies, chicks, carrots, and eggs, 40 scenario cards, and dice with feelings prompts to extend the conversations.
 These fun drawing or play doh mats can be used as an activity for exploring feelings in a fun hands on sensory-friendly way!
 Children can draw on the blank faces or mold dough to discuss what emotions the bunny, chick, carrot, and egg may be feeling to celebrate the Spring Season.
 Feelings covered in this activity include: annoyed, angry, confused, embarrassed, excited, happy, proud, sad, scared, silly, shocked, and worried.

 I usually have the kids: